 Step 3.
 Brown the ingredients.
 You will melt the butter then sauté the onion, garlic and mixed vegetables.
 Then, you’ll add the chicken to brown it.

 Step 4.
 Add the seasonings and liquids.
 It’s time to add the flour, sage, thyme, salt and pepper to cook the flour a bit.
 Then you’ll add the chicken broth and evaporated milk.

 Step 5.
 Top with biscuits and bake.
 You’ll scatter the biscuit pieces across the top of the chicken mixture for baking with the lid on for about 20-25 minutes.
 Remember, you are not starting with cooked chicken.
 This recipe calls for raw chicken breast meat, so you get those nice browned bits from the pan, then you actually cook chicken at the same time as the biscuits are baking.

 Camp Cooking Tip: To ensure even baking, turn the Dutch oven and the lid 1/4 turns in opposite directions every 10-15 minutes.

 Step 6.
 Let cool slightly and serve.
 After the biscuits are golden brown, you’ll remove the Dutch oven lid and set the oven aside to stand about 5 minutes before serving this meal

-- I don’t normally carry milk on camp trips so this recipe calls for canned evaporated milk.
+- I don’t normally carry milk or cream on camp trips so this recipe calls for canned evaporated milk.
 If you prefer, you can substitute whole milk.

 - My husband prefers white meat over dark meat but chicken thighs actually have more flavor so it is fine to substitute a pound of cubed chicken thighs for the chicken breast meat.